What is Cumulative Layout Shift (CLS)?

 Google's algorithm is the complex system used to rank web pages in search results.
 Learn how it works, major algorithm updates, and how to stay compliant.

-On-Page SEOOn-page SEO is the practice of optimizing individual web pages — their content, HTML source code, and user experience — to rank higher in search engines and earn more relevant traffic.
-It's the part of SEO you control directly.
+On-page SEO is the practice of optimizing individual web pages.
+Their content, HTML source code, and user experience.
+To rank higher in search engines.